 - We ensure that those who are affected by a policy or activity are consulted and involved in the design of new policies, and in the review of existing ones.

 - We take seriously the need to consider the equality implications when we develop, adapt and review any policy or procedure and whenever we make significant decisions about the day today life of the school.
-We make a record of each specific equality consideration and this is available for review if required.

 Behaviour, Exclusions and Attendance

-The school policy on Behaviour – Rewards, Sanctions and Exclusions – takes full account of the new duties under the Equality Act.
+The school policy on Behaviour – Rewards, Sanctions and Exclusions – take full account of the new duties under the Equality Act.
 We make reasonable, appropriate and flexible adjustment for pupils with a disability.
 We closely monitor data on exclusions and absence from school for evidence for over – representation of different groups and take action promptly to address concerns.

 Addressing prejudice and prejudice based bullying